jasinmachkour/TRexSelector/README.md

 In the following sections, we show you how to install and use the package.

 ## Installation
-Before installing the 'trex' package, you need to install the required 'trex' package.
+Before installing the 'TRexSelector' package, you need to install the required 'tlars' package.
 You can install the 'tlars' package from [CRAN](https://CRAN.R-project.org/package=tlars) or [GitHub](https://github.com/jasinmachkour/tlars) with:

 ```r